Fidexy/Obsidian/AAE2004 Exam Notes.md

 - Dynamic Routes for Arrivals in Weather
 	- Dynamically reroutes impact flights and balances arrival demand

+## HKIA Third Runway
+### Option A (infeasible)
+- Construct a near-perpendicular runway to existing runways
+- Third runway can only be used for departures to the North Huge imbalance in departure and arrival capacity
+- The third runway in Runway 25 can be used in certain wind conditions only
+### Option B (impractical)
+- Construct a third runway aligned at an angle to the existing runways
+- Conflict with air traffic procedures between the third runway and the existing runways in the Runway 25 direction
+- Dependent operations create little or no additional capacity increase
+- The lack of usability of the third runway in Runway 25 direction makes this option impractical
+### Option C (most viable)
+- Parallel alignment of the third runway with adequate separation
+- Allows for fully independent parallel operations
+- As per ICAO guidelines, a runway separation of at least 1,525m will allow independent parallel approaches in variable meteorological conditions
 ## Sustainable Aviation
 **Chemicals emitted:**
 - Nitrogen Oxides (NOx)